 Our silicones and urethanes are very versatile and most may be thickened for brush-on molds as well as poured.
+For this mold we use Poly 74-20.
 Our Polyurethane formulas, such as 74 and 75 series, may be thickened with PolyFiber to create a brushable paste that may be applied by brush or trowel to a vertical surface.
 You can find PolyFiber as well as 74/75X accelerator in the urethane additives section.
 The shim technique we refer to in this video can be found on this DVD.

 Our PlatSil Gels, such as PlatSil Gel-25 and Gel-10, are very popular for making fast, strong molds of all types of parts.
 PlatSil Gels may be thickened using TinThix thickener for brush-on applications.
 Since PlatSil Gels are translucent, silicone pigment may be added to aid in visibility and contrast of layers.

 In this next tutorial, we show a slightly different approach for the mother-mold process.
 Here we use Gel-10 thickened with TinThix for the silicone mold and ArtKast Brushable for the mother-mold.
 ArtKast Brushable is an economical, easy-to-use, thixotropic (self-thickening) resin system that for making brush on mothermolds and large casts into silicone molds.

 For larger props and monument molds, 80-30 silicone may be used.
 Our TinSil 80-30 is a tin cure formula and may be used over patterns that might inhibit the cure of our platinum formulas.
 Like PlatSil Gels, 80-30 may also be thickened with TinThix thickener.